EVTKSU/ROB-ROS2/README.md

 	source venv/bin/activate

-# from here pip install all your stuff
+# from here pip install all your stuff:

-to exit type '''"deactivate"''' in terminal
+		pip install depthai numpy matplotlib ultralytics pygame pyqt5

+# to deactivate the venv:

+	deactivate

-how to open the venv:
+# how to open the venv back up:

 cd into the repo and re run

+source venv/bin/activate